Kae-de/it-support-labs/printer-troubleshooting.md

 # Troubleshooting Network Printer Connectivity (Windows Environment)

-Scenario
-A user is unable to print to a shared office printer.
+## A user is unable to print to a shared office printer.
 The printer appears offline, and print jobs are stuck in the queue.

 Objective:
 Diagnose and resolve printer connectivity and queue issues in a Windows environment.